Web security in Barracuda is built from three related components:

-An authenticator is typically installed at a certain location in the web-server and covers any URL that crosses into the protected realm.
-As an example, an authenticator may be installed at '/private'.
-The authenticator makes sure no user can access any URL below '/private' without first being authenticated, even if the destination resource does not exist.
+An authenticator is typically installed at a specific location in the web server and protects every URL below that location.
+For example, an authenticator installed at /private prevents unauthenticated users from accessing any URL below /private, even if the destination resource does not exist.

-The Barracuda authenticators FormAuthenticator, BasicAuthenticator, and DigestAuthenticator are implementing the abstract class AuthenticatorIntf.
-The AuthenticatorIntf provides a common API, and code using the authenticators does not need to know the actual authenticator implementation.
+The Barracuda authenticators FormAuthenticator, BasicAuthenticator, and DigestAuthenticator implement the AuthenticatorIntf interface.
+AuthenticatorIntf provides a common API, so code that uses an authenticator does not need to know which concrete authenticator implementation is installed.

 <html>